 We currently support the following mechanisms for sending API logs to ReadMe:

-If you are using Node.js (Express.js) or PHP (Laravel) for your API, you can integrate our middleware in your code.
+If you are using Node.js (Express.js), PHP (Laravel), or Python (WSGI) (with more to come!) for your API, you can integrate our middleware in your code.

 If your API is behind CloudFlare, we have an integration with CloudFlare that is language agnostic.
 With just a little setup it will automatically forward the details of any requests to ReadMe.